EvanCWoods/Evan-Woods-Portfolio/README.md

 The website contains links to my social media that is tied to my programming career, including LinkedIn, Email, and Instagram.

-The repository is also the week 8 homework for the "University of Sydney Full Stack FLex" bootcamp, and will continue to be updated in the future as new projects are worked on.
+The repository is also the week 8 homework for the "University of Sydney Full Stack Flex" bootcamp, and will continue to be updated in the future as new projects are worked on.

 ## Project Images